AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 ## Columns {#columns}

 Columns are a mechanism to control the layout of content in AEM.
-In a standard installation components for creating two and/or 3 columns are provided.
+In a standard installation, components for creating two or three columns are provided.

-The following example shows the 2 Columns component in use.
+The following example shows the two Columns component in use.
 You can use the placeholders for new components:

 ![dc_columncontroluse](assets/dc_columncontroluse.png)

 ### 2 Columns {#columns-1}

-A Column Control component that defaults to 2 equal columns.
+A Column Control component that defaults to two equal columns.

 ### 3 Columns {#columns-2}

-A Column Control component that defaults to 3 equal columns.
+A Column Control component that defaults to three equal columns.

 ### Column Control {#column-control}